sigstore/cosign-installer/README.md

 # cosign-installer GitHub Action

-This action enables you to sign and verify container images. `cosign-installer` verifies the integrity of the `cosign` release during installation
+This action enables you to sign and verify container images using `cosign`.
+`cosign-installer` verifies the integrity of the `cosign` release during installation.

 For a quick start guide on the usage of `cosign`, please refer to https://github.com/sigstore/cosign#quick-start.
 For available `cosign` releases, see https://github.com/sigstore/cosign/releases.